archfrog/KioskForge/README.md

 Please notice that the kiosk needs either internet access or a real-time clock (RTC) for the automatic, daily maintenance to work properly.
 If the kiosk does not have internet access, it should be either a PC or a PI5 with an RTC backup battery.
 At this time, we cannot recommend using PI4Bs without internet access.
-The optimal is that the kiosk has internet access, though.
+The best is that the kiosk has internet access, though.

 **NOTE:** Intel Compute Sticks freeze randomly with Ubuntu Server 24.04.x so they are *not* supported at all.